 These Thai Green Curry Noodles boast a flavorful broth made with coconut milk and fresh ingredients.
 Fill your bowl with fresh veggies, shrimp, tofu, and rice noodles for a flavorful easy weeknight dinner recipe.

-30 Minute Thai Green Curry Noodle Soup
+Thai Green Curry Noodles

 If you love curry dishes then this is the perfect recipe for you to try!
 Commonly found in Thai restaurants and Thailand, this popular dish is actually very easy to make at home!